beached/daw_json_link/cookbook/variant.md

 Too see a working example using this code, look at the [cookbook_variant1_test.cpp](../tests/cookbook_variant1_test.cpp) test in tests

 The following C++ can provide a mapping.
-It, also, highlights that the types bool, integers, floating point, and std::string can be default mapped to elements that do not require a name.
+It, also, highlights that the types bool, integers, floating point, std::string, and previously mapped types can be default mapped to elements that do not require a name.
 Such as variant, array, and some key_value's.

 ```cpp
 struct MyVariantStuff1 {